ASB-MSK/TG-AI-Assistent/README.md

 To get an answer from the bot in a group, mention it in a reply to a question:

 > 🧑 I forgot who played Ramsy in the Game of Thrones 😕<br>
-> 🧑 ↳ @pokitokibot help
+> 🧑 ↳ @TG-AI-Assistentbot help
 >
 > 🤖 Ramsay Bolton in Game of Thrones was played by Iwan Rheon.

 Or ask a question directly:

-> 🧑 @pokitokibot Who played Ramsy in the Game of Thrones?
+> 🧑 @TG-AI-Assistentbot Who played Ramsy in the Game of Thrones?
 >
 > 🤖 Iwan Rheon played Ramsay Bolton in Game of Thrones.